Extending fibrations on knot complements to ribbon disk complements: Movies of singular fibrations on -manifolds with boundary

-\begin{remark} The name of a type of an interior cone or dot refers to a handle in $H_\theta=\cup_t\F_t^{-1}(\theta)$.
+\begin{remark} The name of a type of an interior cone or dot refers to a relative handle in $H_\theta=\cup_t\F_t^{-1}(\theta)$ (in a handle decomposition relative to $\F_1^{-1}(\theta)$).
 A cone of type I or II contributes a $1$- or $2$-handle, respectively.
 A dot of type \0 or III contributes a $0$- or $3$-handle, respectively.

 A half-cone or half-dot contributes a handle with half the usual attaching region.
-That is, a copy of $B^k\times B^{3-k}$ attached along $($hemisphere of $S^{k-1})\times B^{3-k}$ (where $S^0$ is its own hemisphere).
+That is, a copy of $B^k\times B^{3-k}$ attached along $($one hemisphere of $S^{k-1})\times B^{3-k}$ (where $S^0$ is its own hemisphere).
 Therefore, a half-cone or half-dot of type I or type \0 contributes a $1$- or $0$-handle respectively.
+A half-cone or half-dot of type II or III do not contribute handles to $H_\theta$.